Put our talent to work

 How I went from flipping burgers to writing code

 Fast food prepared me to be a better software developer, but there were still a few surprises

 In May 2018, I made what many might consider to be a rash decision.
-Over the course of a weekend, I quit my job at In-N-Out Burger in the Bay Area and moved to Chicago to take part in a software development training program.
-I had no formal background in programming, no apartment lined up and minimal savings to sustain me through the five months of training.
+Over the course of a weekend, I quit my job at In-N-Out Burger in the Bay Area and moved to Chicago to take part in a software development apprenticeship.
+I had no formal background in programming, no apartment lined up and minimal savings to sustain me through the five months of skills development.

 Now, before you start to worry, everything worked out fine.
 Thanks to the graciousness of friends, I had a couch to crash on.
-I completed the training and was hired as a software developer.
+I completed the development portion of the apprenticeship and was hired as a software developer.
 I’m a year into an amazing career I never expected to have.